Friday 8th September 2017. Flight 17, West Jet. Dublin airport to St. John’s, NL.

 It is an amazingly sunny day; people are out washing their cars in their shorts and the sea is so blue it is hard to look at.

 We talk of the beauty of this place and the pace of life.
-Paul’s parents were farmers and sold locally.
-He has his own small vegetable garden by his house.
-The possibility of eating only food that is produced, caught or foraged from the hills behind, if only ‘we were not so spoilt’, is something that he would like to encourage.
+Paul’s parents fished and farmed, selling locally and he has his own small vegetable garden by his house.
+The possibility of eating only food that is produced caught or foraged from the hills behind, if only ‘we were not so spoilt’, is something that he would like to encourage.

-For lunch we are off to Calvert.
+It’s Sunday and we are we are off to meet some friends at the ‘Squid Jigger’ in Calvert for lunch.
 It’s on the Irish Loop so we think we know what to expect.
-The Irish names are everywhere and of course all the tourist trappings.
-Occasional big vistas open up to a view but for the most part the road meanders along more dense, spruce forest.
-This island used to be covered in white pine most of which was used for various things (nearly all the houses here are built out of wood) and it was replaced by spruce with sprinkles of Rowan, Sycamore and Beech.
-The ocher and the oranges play with the light and allow for punches of colour to imprint images on my memory’s eye.
+The Irish names are everywhere and of course all the tourist trappings too.
+Occasional big vistas open up to a view but for the most part the road meanders along the dense, spruce forest.

-We all agree to meet at the ‘Quid Jigger’.
-It’s about an hour’s drive in the Tank.
-We cruse along and read out all the funny sounding names and advertisements, interjecting with shouts of ‘oh, look at that’.
 Lunch is great, fish so fresh it probably just came off the boat straight onto our plates.
-The conversation runs between family members and it’s great to be among people who come from here.
+The conversation runs between our lunch group and it’s great to be among people who come from here.
 There is the easy familiar banter among the clientele and the waiting staff and the décor is fantastic.
-There is a large mural by the local artist Gerald L Squires, it is very good and yet so odd to see a rock/water scene as backdrop to the plain and unadorned furniture.
+There is a large mural by the local artist Gerald L Squires.
 The tables and chairs are practical, simple and serviceable and remind me of a parochial hall or a sit down dinner dance some years ago in Ireland.
-I think what I miss here in the interiors of places is a softness, be that some gentle fabrics or, dare I say it, a woman’s touch.
 This place, like many I have now been in, reflects such functionality, either this is a reflection of it’s past or maybe it is just the way it is.

-After lunch we go and do a very Canadian pastime: picking blueberries.
-There are five varieties that grow on the island and they are everywhere.
+After lunch we go and do a very Canadian pastime: picking blueberries and they are everywhere.
 On foot, we dive into a well-worn path among the trees that used to be a childhood get away of our local leader.
 We also taste the leaves of spearmint and are shown Labrador tea.
 Not that I can take any home because if you boil it, it becomes poisonous.
 Local knowledge, a valuable thing and I hope it will not all be lost before it can be passed on.

 Todd Boland of the Memorial University of Newfoundland (MUN) Botanical Gardens and I have an appointment at the Gardens to talk about heritage plants that still exist here.
 I was curious if there was still a direct line, through plants, to the immigrants who populated this island.

 Here is a place of learning, not just for the academia but also for the general public.
 There are workshops on vegetable gardening, seed collection, compost, children’s gnome hunts, bird watching and much, much more.
-Set high up on a hill, where else, the plants that I recognise often small differences to the plants in Ireland.
-The names are different too, for example, our Rowan is called Dog Berry.
+Set high up on a hill, where else, the plants that I recognise often have small differences to the plants in Ireland.
+The names are different too; our Rowan is called Dog Berry here.

 Just outside the activity building, there are some raised beds made up to encourage the growing of vegetables or, a bed, which shows how you can intersperse vegetables with flowers.
 A honking great trio of red cabbages looks wonderful among the Cosmos and the annual Sweet William, all still in full bloom.
 I watch as some visitors look at this bed and I am not sure if it is wonder, appreciation or confusion.
 People like their green lawns here, spending great amounts of money on product to keep it looking good.
 It’s a very tidy city, in that way.
 All the lawns and flowers beds are prim.